Adjustment wheel covering the back half of the head.

 Take plenty of time to try it on properly.
 Your child shouldn't feel any areas of discomfort.
 If they do, try another model.
 Always get them to try the helmet with goggles, because not all helmets go with all goggles.
 A helmet is compatible with ski goggles when there is no air space between the top of the goggles and the helmet.

-During use, the ski helmet must be properly fitted and adjusted:
+During practice, the ski helmet must be properly fitted and adjusted:

 * It is essential to choose the right size.

-* The head circumference must be adjusted with the thumb wheel.
+* The head circumference must be adjusted using the thumb wheel.

 * The chinstrap must be properly adjusted.

-It's a bit like the seat belt in a car: if it is too loose, it will not perform its function and your child won't be as well protected.
+It's a bit like the seat belt in a car: if it is too loose, it will not perform its function and your child will be less protected.

 Avoid putting a thick hat under your child's helmet as this will move the helmet away from their head and they won't be as well protected.